 |4J||The Android Invasion||4|

 |4K||The Brain of Morbius||4|

 |4R||The Robots of Death||4|

 Brunei bought GROUP A, B, C and some of GROUPs D to F of the Tom Baker stories.

 The programme was supplied as PAL colour video tapes with English soundtracks.

 Origin of the Tapes?

-It is known that New Zealand sent the video tapes of Death to the Daleks to Brunei on 18 February 1976, a year ahead of its transmission in January 1977.
-(It's possible that New Zealand sent its Tom Baker episodes to Brunei soon after broadcast, as the New Zealand screenings were a matter of only a few months ahead of Brunei's own screenings from 1978 onwards.)
+It's possible that New Zealand sent its Tom Baker episodes to Brunei soon after broadcast, as the New Zealand screenings were a matter of only a few months ahead of Brunei's own screenings from 1978 onwards.